frap/la_trocha/posts/segovia.md

 Title: Segovia
 Author: Gas
 Date: 2025-03-23
-Tags: touristic, roman, castillo, cathedral
+Tags: touristic, roman, castillo, cathedral, Segovia

 Seqovia is the poster child for Roman aqueducts.
 It also has the Alcazar castle which was copied by Disney? and a pretty big cathedral.